M1na19/Collection_of_random_projects/TrigImplentation/README.md

 **Notes:**

 * The `precision` variable in the code controls the accuracy of the Taylor series expansion.
 Higher precision leads to smaller errors but also increases computation time.
-* This is a basic implementation
+* This is a basic implementation, but it suggests that the standard library uses **Taylor Series** due to the similarity in result